Brown-noser. Bootlicker. Butt kisser. It goes by many names, but sucking up is a national epidemic.

-How to spot brown-nosing
+How to spot a brown-noser in the office

 The office brown-noser can wear a variety of hats.
 Venting about your boss then somehow word gets back to them about the things you said?
 Thrown under the bus at a meeting so someone else looks good?
 Constantly picking up the slack of a person who would rather talk with your superior than do their own work?
-Constantly rolling your eyes at clearly fake compliments?
+Constantly rolling your eyes at what are clearly fake compliments?
 You might be dealing with a brown-noser.

 Not only can this behavior lead to a distrustful and suspicious environment, but it also can make others feel frustrated and unhappy—which decreases both morale and productivity.

 Read more: What to Say When You See Nepotism at Work